Southern river otter: Conservation

-Several surveys and studies have been performed on the southern river otter to better understand its declining population numbers to be able to prevent the species from becoming extinct.
-Several of the known populations are found within national forests.
-In Argentina the hunting and capture of the southern river otter is forbidden since 1950.
+Several surveys and studies have been performed to better understand the southern river otter and its declining population, in an effort to prevent the species from facing a rapid extinction.
+Several of the known populations are found within protected national forests.
+In Argentina, the hunting and capture of the southern river otter has been outlawed since 1950.

-One survey in particular was performed to determine if any of this species live within these protected areas.
-The author surveyed three parks in Argentina: Lanin, Puelo, and Los Alerces National Parks.
-The surveyors spoke with people who live and work near these areas, and looked for prints and droppings of the southern river otter, while also looking for signs of the American mink.
-The mink was introduced into this area and is thought to compete with the southern river otter for food resources and habitat space.
-The results showed signs of the southern river otter were found in 32 of the 275 surveyed sites within the three parks.
-Of the 32 confirmed sites, 31 were of dense forest with thick undergrowth near the shorelines of freshwater systems.
-These results suggest having shoreline vegetation for cover is vital for their survival.
+One survey was undertaken to determine if any southern river otters live within the protected bounds of three Argentine parks—Lanín, Puelo and Los Alerces National Parks.
+The surveyors spoke with local residents near these areas, and looked for prints and scat, while also looking for signs of another, non-native mustelid, the American mink.
+Mink were introduced and/or escaped into the area over many years, and are thought to directly compete with the southern river otters for resources and habitat, as they lead similar amphibious lifestyles and hunt the same basic prey species.
+The results found signs of the southern river otter in just 32/275 of surveyed sites within the three parks.
+Of these 32 confirmed locations, 31 were riverine habitats within dense forests, with thick riparian vegetation, indicating the importance of dense, overgrown riparian zones for sheltering the otters' riverbank burrows.

-In 2022 the otter was reported for the first time in Fonck Lake since enquiries in the lake begun in the 1980s.
+In 2022, the southern river otter was reported for the first time in Fonck Lake since inquiries began in the 1980s.